Chemistry in Biomedical Imaging for Physicists

 Content, Learning Outcome and Preconditions

-2. Introduction to the chemistry involved in the imaging modalities
+2. Introduction to the chemistry involved in the biomedical imaging modalities

-7. Contrast agents for Magnetic Resonance Imaging (MRI)
+6. Contrast agents for magnetic resonance imaging (MRI)

 Courses, Learning and Teaching Methods and Literature